 The Beijing Municipal Science and Technology Commission and IIA invite Chinese and Israeli companies to submit proposals for funding for bilateral technological Innovation projects, involving at least one company from each country, which includes science and technology (S&T) development leading to commercial success, social good and benefit to both countries.

-This Call for Proposals is also providing support for pilots and product customization projects focused on developing new products based on the modification / customization of existing products or technologies, which are targeted at the Chinese market.
+This Call for Proposals is also providing support for pilot projects.

 Common Requirements & Criteria